 The degree offers the foundational skills you’re likely to need to stand out in a competitive market, and you get the opportunity to build up a portfolio much earlier – something which will come in handy when trying to impress recruiters.

 No. Out of those surveyed, 41% of them studied graphic design.
 However, that means there’s still a lot of designers out there without a specific graphic design qualification.
-In fact, a huge 23% of participants studied totally unrelated subjects, from marketing to journalism.
+A huge 23% of participants studied unrelated subjects, from marketing to journalism.

 Why is this?